Taíno: Tobacco

-Tobacco was grown by pre-Columbian peoples in the Americas for centuries before 1492.
-Christopher Columbus in his journal described how Indigenous people used tobacco by lighting dried herbs wrapped in a leaf and inhaling the smoke.
+Tobacco was grown for centuries before English contact.
+Columbus in his journal describes how Indigenous people used tobacco by lighting dried herbs wrapped in a leaf and inhaling the smoke.
 Tobacco, derived from the Taíno word "tabaco", was used in medicine and in religious rituals.
-The Taíno people utilized dried tobacco leaves, which they smoked using pipes and cigars.
+The Taíno people utilised dried tobacco leaves, which they smoked using pipes and cigars.
 Alternatively, they finely crushed the leaves and inhaled them through a hollow tube.
-The Natives employed uncomplicated yet efficient tools for planting and caring for their crops.
-Their primary tool was a planting stick, referred to as a "coa" among the Taíno, which measured around five feet in length and featured a sharp point that had been hardened through fire.
+They employed uncomplicated yet efficient tools for planting and caring for their crops.
+Their primary tool was a planting stick, referred to as a coa, which measured around five feet in length and featured a sharp point that had been hardened through fire.